Surnames - Their Origins

 Dibsdale (Dib of the Dale or Dib’s dale)

-Eleanor of Aquitaine (Eleanor from Country of Aquitaine)
+Eleanor of Aquitaine (Eleanor from Province of Aquitaine)

 Charles IV HRE (Charles IV of the Holy Roman Empire)